Are you looking for an Icelandic course with live classes? A course you can take at your own pace?

 With online teaching, you just need to click on a link to enter the class.
 Say goodbye to using time and money to commute to a brick-and-mortar language school.

-ℹ This course is taught in English, but it is open to people whose primary language may be another.
+ℹ This course is taught in English but is open to people whose primary language may be another.
 Spanish speakers: you may want to join this same course taught in Spanish.

 ℹ Este curso se enseña en inglés pero está abierto a personas cuya primera lengua puede ser otra.
 Alumnos hispanohablantes: quizá queráis apuntaros a este mismo curso impartido en español.